cmp-software-one/sm-azure-anti-fraud-policy/README.md

 # About this Automation

-This module creates an Azure Policy to block specific Resource Types bieng built in your environment
+This module creates an Azure Policy to block specific Resource Types being built in your environment

 ## Fields and Best Practices